jaarnio/bs-hls-fallback-mp/README.md

 Not yet considered:

-- Storing and updating the local media files
-- The local playback mode is sending outbound API calls to a test end point
+- The local playback mode is logging the playback on the player, and these logs need to be retrieved
-- The local playback mode needs to cache its play tracking locally and re-sync when online again.
 - How to package and provision to a player

 ## Install

-Copy MP3 files to the "www" folder on the root of the SD card of the player.
-This is a manual process currently, as this tech demo doesn't cover building the local media asset library.

 Open project in code editor and install packages: npm install